ankitrkumar/ankitrkumar.github.io/_posts/2015-10-1-Controlling-4k-video-in-vlc-with-unity-3d.md

 ---
 layout: post
-title: Controlling 4k vlc video with unity3d!
+title: Controlling 4k video in vlc with unity3d!
 ---

 For a project that I am working on, I wanted to control the playback of a 4k video entirely from unity.
 But of course that was not going to happen.
 After looking at a lot of assets in the asset store that claimed to do this.
 I finally thought of doing something different entirely.